liuchengxu/vim-which-key/README.md

 ### Configuration

 - For neovim, [nvim-whichkey-setup.lua](https://github.com/AckslD/nvim-whichkey-setup.lua) provides a wrapper around vim-which-key to simplify configuration in lua.
-  It also solves issues (see #126) when the mapped command is more complex and makes it easy to also map `localleader` and keymaps in visual mode (see #155).
+  It also solves issues (see #126) when the mapped command is more complex and makes it easy to also map `localleader`.

 #### Minimal Configuration